Frequently Asked Questions

 What if the teacher is sick?

 If I’m ever sick and unable to hold class, I will notify families as soon as possible.
-In the rare event that I need to cancel more than two classes per semester (for each area of academic focus), a partial tuition refund will be provided.
-Fortunately, I’m generally quite healthy, and missing class is an uncommon occurrence!
+In the rare event that I need to cancel more than two academic instruction days per semester, a partial tuition refund will be provided.
+(Note, that any refunds for students receiving direct-pay scholarships will be refunded to the scholarship processor.)

 -